 Before you hit that publish button, you need to edit your blog post.

 There are a few areas to pay attention to:

 I’ve already mentioned a lot about readability, but here’s a summary:

 There’s a tool you can use to check your readability.
 It’s called Hemingway Editor, and it will tell you whether your sentences are too long and difficult to read.

 The Rank Math plugin is another great tool when it comes to readability.
 Apart from being an on-page SEO checker, it has a readability section.
 Just scroll all the way down in your blog post editor.

 No one wants to read content full of grammatical errors.
-I suggest you upload your blog post into a spell-check.
-I use Grammarly.
+I suggest you use a spell-checker.
+I recommend Grammarly.

-You can write your blog post directly in the editor.
-But I think you should do it after you’ve finished writing as the suggestions of the spell-check might be disturbing you.
+You can type your blog post directly in the editor.
+But I think you should do it after you’ve finished writing as the suggestions of the spell-checker might be disturbing you while writing.